aliasrobotics/RVD/.github/ISSUE_TEMPLATE/rvdp-report-template.md

 ---
-name: RVDP report template
+name: RVD report template
-about: Template to report a valid RVDP.
-Identical to the https://aliasrobotics.com/bounties.htm web formulary's output.
+about: Template to report a valid robot vulnerability

 ---